 If you are shipping orders for different customers and with larger items, full pallets, or SKUs that are not similar, we recommend a single pick process.
-If an order has not been assigned a pick job in 3PL Warehouse Manager, the system will automatically create a pick job once it reaches a Complete status and will prioritize jobs based on an order’s creation date and transaction number.
+If an order has not been assigned a pick job in 3PL Warehouse Manager, the system automatically creates a pick job once it reaches a Complete status and prioritizes jobs based on creation date and transaction number.

 This article reviews how to pick a single order with SmartScan.

 - Ensure the appropriate 'Warehouse' is selected from the drop-down list, then tap the Pick module.
 Note that the number displayed reflects the number of orders available to pick.

 - Tap Single Order Pick Job.